WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 > You are brought to the application page and see that Bluemix has begun starting the application.
 You will see a starting status with a spinning wheel.
 Wait until you see that the application is a running status.

-6. **Select** the "Dashboard" button from the left side menu after you see that the application is in a running state.
+6. **Select** the "IBM Bluemix" folder in the top left corner of the menu after you see that the application is in a running state.
 This will take you back to your Bluemix account dashaboard.

 <img src="./media/Step4-image-05.png" />